Alligator Creek (Townsville - Qld)

 Alligator Creek demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 26.8% among residents aged 15+, surpassing the SA4 region average of 20.1% and that of Rest of Qld (20.6%).
+The area's educational profile is notable regionally, with university qualification rates at 26.8% of residents aged 15+, surpassing the SA4 region average of 20.1% and that of Rest of Qld (20.6%).
 Bachelor degrees are most prevalent at 16.6%, followed by postgraduate qualifications at 6.4% and graduate diplomas at 3.8%.
 Trade and technical skills are prominent, with 40.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.6% and certificates at 30.0%.

 Frequently Asked Questions - Education